Sapna-Tech/AFriend/README.md

 2. Twilio

     a.
 All details regarding coronavirus(predict API) in whatsapp.js
     b.
-Copy this code to your twilio Account
+Copy this code to your twilio Account (Function--->Make API--->Copy the code)

 ### Set up python environment - coronavirus-bot:
 Go to the folder, (pyCharm)